nequalszero/CacheDataStructure/README.md

 ## About
 Personal project experimenting with making NPM packages and creating data  structures.
 The currently included structures are a `cache`, a `doubly linked list`, and a `hash map`.

+Tests were written with using the libraries `mocha`, `chai`, and `chai-spies`, and can be found in the `test/datastructures` folder.
+The test suite can be ran via `npm test`.

+The project was setup using a webpack starter library.
+More details can be seen in the `webpack_starter_library.md` file.

 ## Usage
 Installation via `npm install --save nequalszero-data-structures`.